Black Hawk Down depicts events which shaped American foreign policy for a decade. Not that you’d know it from this film.

 As befits a film entitled Black Hawk Down there’s a juicy helicopter crash scene to enjoy.
 After the whirlybird’s tail rotor is damaged, the pilot desperately tries to maintain control of the stricken aircraft.
 The scene is sound-tracked by ‘mayday’ calls and angry bleeping warning alarms.

 Ewan McGregor plays Grimes a desk jockey who’s pressed into frontline service by the crisis.
-Exploding Helicopter has never been convinced that the Trainspotting star can actually act.
-And there’s more evidence where, where our Ewen’s extraordinary attempt at an American accent only serves to make him sound more Scottish.
+Exploding Helicopter has never been convinced that the Trainspotting star can act, so it’s little surprise that our Ewan’s extraordinary attempt at an American accent only serves to make him sound more Scottish.

 “We got a Black Hawk down, we got a Black Hawk down.”